 If you suspect that you may be a victim or target of a scam or fraud, you are not alone and you can help put an end to the scam or fraud by reporting it.

-Should you wish to obtain legal advice, please note that the Law Society of Upper Canada
+If you wish to obtain legal advice, please note that the Law Society of Upper Canada

 has services to help you find a legal professional.